VerdigrisTech/green-button-data/README.md

 $ bundle
 ```

-Green Button Data gem follows semantic versioning so if you wish to stay up to
-date without backwards breaking changes, you can add a pessimistic version
+## Integrating GreenButtonData Into Your Application

+GreenButtonData gem provides a familiar interface to consuming API endpoints.
+Method names are similar to Rails' ActiveRecord models and can be easily
+integrated into existing applications.

-## Configuration
+### Configuration

 You can add configuration options like the following: